'Westworld' Season 4 Ending Explained, Your Questions Answered

 Is Westworld renewed for a fifth season?

-On Aug.
-14, Westworld co-creator Lisa Joy told Deadline she and her husband, Jonathan Nolan (also a co-creator of the show), hadn't yet been informed whether the show would be renewed for a season 5.
+Joy told Deadline on Aug.
+14 that she and her husband, Jonathan Nolan (also a co-creator of the show), hadn't yet been informed whether the show would be renewed for a season 5.

+According to The Wrap, Joy is hoping for a renewal.
+"We had always planned on ending the series next season," she said.